avipars/CS-Resources/data_struct2/README.md

 | Time Complexity | O(V+E)                                                                  | Θ(V+E)                                           |
 | Use Cases       | Shortest path in unweighted graph, reachable nodes from a starting node | Detecting cycles, exploring all nodes in a graph |

+BFS
+  - Discover all vertices reachable from a starting source vertex
+  - Works for directed, undirected graphs
+  - Each iteration, go one level deeper in all possible directions
+  - Stop after reaching

+DFS
+  - Dicover all vertices from a starting source vertex by going deeper in graph
+  - If we decide to go from left to right, go to S's first neighbor from left... then go to it's first left neighbor till you cant go further
+  - Then backtrack to the next possible path and continue
+  - Graph G is acyclic (has no cycles) if and only if the DFS produces no back edges
+      * if it's directed, we call it a DAG (directed, acyclic graph)
+      * Undirected - complexity is O(V)

+Topological Sort in DAG
+  - Order relation
+      * Puts all vertices in a sequence such that for every edge (U,V) in G, vertex U appears before V
+        - if graph has cycle (not a DAG) but also no linear/total order is possible
+  - Uses depth first search (DFS)
+    * DFS on G and get finishing times of all vertices
+    * as each vertex finishes, add to front of linked list
+    * return linked list of vertices
+  - Insertion is O(1), |V| vertices to add
+  - Usually we would want to reverse the linked list to get our prefered order

 B tree: